Complete Guide to Buying Commercial Property in Cape Town

 Projects future cash flows over 10-15 years and discounts to present value.
 Used by institutional investors and for complex properties with near-term lease expiries or development potential.
 Requires assumptions on rental growth, vacancy, capex, and terminal value.

-- Vacancy >20% with no clear turnaround strategy
+- High vacancy with no clear turnaround strategy and no discount for the letting risk

 - Major tenant (>50% of income) expiring within 12 months with no renewal